Tempotec Sonata HD/Sonata HD Pro Dac dongle usb type-c

 In this mode, the device can only be used for music.

 For the next revision, version D has been used.

-For connection to the PC, the ASIO drivers must be used, which can be downloaded from the following address:
+For connection to the PC, the ASIO drivers must be used.

 After the installation of these drivers, the PC recognizes the device without problems and can be used with the Foobar2000.